 If you’re interested in acing the airsoft fields but do not want to spend on a pro-grade weapon, you have come to the right place.
 In this detailed review of the G&G CM16 Raider 2.0 AEG rifle, you will find hands-on insights, tips, and tricks for beginners on top of some special features.

-Based on my practice in the field for a few days, I would recommend the CM16 Raider 2.0 AEG to anyone who is just starting in Airsoft.
-Plus, this is the type of AEG that gets the job done as an inexpensive alternative to the better M4A1 Carbine (read the detailed review here).
+Based on my practice in the field for a few days, I would recommend the CM16 Raider 2.0 AEG to anyone who is just starting Airsoft.
+Plus, this type of AEG gets the job done as an inexpensive alternative to the better M4A1 Carbine (read the detailed review here).

-You can check out our full roundup article of the best airsoft rifles for beginners here!
+You can check out our full roundup article on the best airsoft rifles for beginners here!

 The CM16 Raider 2.0 AEG – best budget gun for beginners

-In one line, the CM16 Raider 2.0 does what it is intended to do – copy M4A1.
-In some cases, it does that well but falls behind on many things.
+In one line, the CM16 Raider 2.0 does what it intends to copy M4A1.
+Sometimes, it does that well but falls behind on many things.
 These few key differences knock out the CM16 in front of the M4 but make it a worthy option at the same time.

 I will get to them in a few seconds… But first, let’s get to know the CM16 a little better.

-The CM16 is kind of like a cousin to the M4A1 Carbine and it is the first thing I noticed once I picked it up.
-The hand-feel, in particular, is the same as the M4A1 Carbine to a point where if you’re using a scope, you forget that you are holding a CM16.
+The CM16 is kind of like a cousin to the M4A1 Carbine, and it is the first thing I noticed once I picked it up.
+The hand feel, in particular, is the same as the M4A1 Carbine to the point where if you’re using a scope, you forget that you are holding a CM16.